Akshaj-sys/Incident-Response-Network-Simulation/README.md

 **Safety & Ethics**

 - All testing MUST be done in a fully isolated virtual lab (host-only/internal network) and on VMs you own or have explicit authorization to test.
-- Tests are intentionally low-impact (single packets or very small sequences); avoid loops, floods, or exploit payloads.
+- Tests are intentionally low-impact (single packets or very small sequences) avoid loops, floods, or exploit payloads.
 - Keep logs, pcaps, and screenshots secure and timestamped for reproducibility and reporting.